Sizzling prices heat up wage talks in Argentina

-BUENOS AIRES (Reuters) - A stagnant economy and one of the world’s highest inflation rates are making Argentina’s annual wage talks thornier than ever this year just as President Cristina Fernandez turns her attention to mid-term elections.
+BUENOS AIRES, Feb 22 (Reuters) - A stagnant economy and one of the world’s highest inflation rates are making Argentina’s annual wage talks thornier than ever this year just as President Cristina Fernandez turns her attention to mid-term elections.

 Fernandez, who hails from the left of the Peronist party that has dominated Argentine politics since the late 1940s, has an increasingly difficult relationship with the unions and that is raising the risk of strikes ahead of the October elections.